smokefree beaches

 Wales’ beautiful coastline boasts the most beaches with Blue Flag status in the UK.

-Since our Smokefree Beaches campaign was launched, four of Wales beaches’ have introduced voluntary smoking bans:
+Since our Smokefree Beaches campaign was launched, six of Wales beaches’ have introduced voluntary smoking bans:

 With the support of the Welsh Government, we are continuing to work with local authorities to make more beaches across the country smoke free.